Leadership and Snow Flakes

 Over the past few days I’ve been impressed by their focus and commitment.
 I’ve had many, many laughs and thoroughly enjoyed my time training them and getting to know them.
 So as I travel back to the UK I leave with fond memories and wish them every success for the remainder of the course.
 I’m looking forward to hearing how they get on the remainder of the course and finding out what else they get up to whilst learning and playing in the white stuff…

-Bon ski and good luck for the rest of the course to the class of 2011!
+Bon ski and good luck for the rest of the course!